ideak/intel-gpu-tools/man/intel_gpu_top.rst

 **intel_gpu_top** is a tool to display usage information on Intel GPU's.

-The tool gathers data using perf performance counters (PMU) exposed by i915 and other platform drivers like RAPL (power) and Uncore IMC (memory bandwidth).
+The tool presents data collected from performance counters (PMU), exposed by i915 and other platform drivers like RAPL (power) and Uncore IMC (memory bandwidth).

 OPTIONS
 =======